rthring/rthring.github.io/_posts/2021-09-06-trader-corporation-s21.md

 I also wanted to develop a solid understanding of databases during this work term as I previously had 0 experience working with databases.
 Our web app used SQL server to store all the information about TRADER's applications, so I got to learn a lot about databases while working on that.
 I believe I now have a much better understanding of databases and believe my experience will help me do well in CIS 3530 this semester.

 Lastly, I wanted to get comfortable with Visual Studio and Visual Studio Code.
 I had never used either program previously but I wanted to get comfortable with them as they seem to be pretty standard in the computer science field.
 I ended up using both programs throughout the entire work term, and got a lot more comfortable with when to use them and how.
 I now plan on using them for my future course work and other work terms.

+# Conclusion
+Overall, my experience with TRADER was very positive and I am very thankful for the opportunity to work with them.
+I was able to learn a lot about technologies that I had previously no experience with.
+I also enjoyed the work term a lot and am planning to return for my next work term in January.